Bonjour and welcome to Tranquility du Jour!

 Tranquilologie is the study of living tranquility with joie de vivre.
 This formerly released e-course was enhanced, revised, and turned into a hardcover full-color artsy limited edition book.
-Each signed and numbered with love (and a pink pen).

 This do-it-yourself field guide takes you from January through December with doses of inspiration covering eight topics – mindfulness, self-care, nesting, do-gooding, work, style, creativity, dreams – in a nouveau way each month.
 Learn to create homemade gifts, get grounded in an instant, practice restorative, yin and vinyasa yoga, accessorize, craft your bucket list, start a women’s group, art journal, clear clutter, shop mindfully, and more.
 Tranquilologie involves being mindful in the moment, relishing simple pleasures, exploring minimalism, getting crafty, and creating extraordinary everyday experiences.
 It’s about living with exuberance, passion, and tranquility–every day of the year.

 Inside each month’s feature you’ll find eight insightful essays including how-tos, “Savvy Sources” to inspire further exploration, signature “OMwork” to tie a bow around the month’s journey, inspiring quotes peppered throughout, and checklists to help you stay on the tranquility track.
-To enhance your visual journey, inside you’ll find full-color watercolors created by artist Mary Catherine Starr.
+To enhance the journey, inside you’ll find full-color watercolors created by artist Mary Catherine Starr.

 How did you find tranquility considering you wear so many hats?